Moving to Saudi Arabia: Relocation Guide for Doctors

 • Have all documents translated into Arabic by a certified translator

-• Attest and Authenticate your documents through your home country’s foreign affairs ministry and the Saudi embassy
+• Attest and authenticate your documents through your home country’s foreign affairs ministry and the embassy

 • Keep multiple copies of all documents, both physical and digital